Overview

 We urge you to review your custodial statements and verify the calculation of our fees.
 Your custodian

 assumes no accountability nor does it verify the accuracy of our fee calculations.
-In addition to our fee,
+In addition to our fee, you

-you may be required to pay other charges, including, but not limited to (i) custody fees, (ii) brokerage fees
+may be required to pay other charges, including, but not limited to (i) custody fees, (ii) brokerage fees

 (including any “mark-up” or “mark-down” embedded in the price of fixed income securities sold in the

-principal market), (iii) transaction fees, (iv) internal fees and expenses charged by mutual funds or
+principal market), (iii) transaction fees, (iv) internal fees and expenses charged by mutual funds or exchange

 Mutual Funds and ETFs

 Mutual fund companies and ETF issuers charge internal fees and expenses for their products.
-These
+These fees

-fees and expenses, which are not shared with BTAM, are in addition to any advisory fees charged by us.
+and expenses, which are not shared with BTAM, are in addition to any advisory fees charged by us.

 Complete details of these internal fees and expenses are detailed in each fund’s prospectus.
 You are